Peter Sutcliffe murdered at least 13 women and evaded hapless police time and again on his way to becoming the Yorkshire Ripper.

 The Yorkshire Ripper Murders

-Starting in 1975 (though some say he’d attacked women previously), Peter Sutcliffe embarked on the grisly murder spree that earned him the name Yorkshire Ripper.
+Starting in 1975 (though some say he’d attacked women previously, going back to 1969), Peter Sutcliffe embarked on the grisly murder spree that ultimately earned him the name Yorkshire Ripper.

 While the motive for the murders remains unclear — some say he was taking revenge on prostitutes because he’d once been swindled by one; he said the voice of God commanded him to kill — his method of killing remained fairly consistent.
 He would strike his victims, mostly prostitutes, from behind with a hammer before stabbing them repeatedly with a knife.

-In fact, the authorities’ first break in the case didn’t come until two years later, when they found a five-pound note in a secret compartment of the handbag of a mutilated dead prostitute named Jean Jordan.
+In fact, the authorities’ first break in the case didn’t come until 1977, when they found a five-pound note in a secret compartment of the handbag of a mutilated dead prostitute named Jean Jordan.
 Police figured that a customer may have given Jordan that note and that said customer might have information about her death.

 Police were able to trace the bill to a specific bank and analyze the bank’s operations to deduce that the note could have been part of the wages received by approximately 8,000 people.